 Professor Benjamin introduced numerous examples of how machine racism exists in our society.
 Amazon’s AI-based hiring process quickly revealed a bias against women.
 Digital tools used to assess a patient’s risk produces the same risk score for Black and White patients even when the Black patient is much sicker.
 The pulse oximeter, a device prevalently used to detect COVID fevers, produces inaccurate readings of blood oxygen levels for nonwhite people.
 As COVID numbers spike across the country, the potential ramifications of this error are life threatening.
 As AI algorithms are built off of real world data, the prejudices of the real world thus translates into its functionality.
 As Professor Benjamin states, “racism is constructed”: human prejudice constructs machine prejudice which then continues to build on existing inequality.

 It’s unrealistic to rely on supposedly impartial machine-learning algorithms, or as Professor Benjamin calls it, a “social justice bot”, to save us all from systemic injustices.
-Instead, we must reintroduce human agency into the technology field.
-Professor Benjamin argues against the idea of “techno-determinism” that believes that robots will either destroy us or save us.
 Instead, she believes that human imagination holds the potential for breaking the circle of constructed racism.

 She gives the example of the White Collar Crime Risk Zones app, which informs users if they’re in an area where a white collar crime is likely to occur.
 It also superimposes an enlarged photo of the most likely culprit (mostly a white male) on the map of your region (imagine a Jared Kushner lookalike the size of your fist).
 This app closely mirrors Citizen, an app for crime reporting that’s criticized for its propensity to encourage racial profiling of people of color.
 Employing traditional policing techniques to instead expose wealthy white men, WCCRZ thus flips the script on the over-policing of poor, predominantly Black and Brown communities.
 WCCRZ’s website states that “unlike typical predictive policing apps which criminalize poverty, White Collar Crime Risk Zones criminalizes wealth.”